kitchenchem224/kitchenchem224/README.md

 - Hi, I’m Nick (@kitchenchem224)
 - I worked in medical devices for six straight years trying to solve a single materials problem.
 Many nights were spent in a hazmat suite.☣️
 - then realized I actually liked programming and tried to do something ambitious with it
-- but the problem of not knowing what I don't know was an issue
+- but not knowing what I don't know was an issue
-- so I started plowing through the MIT opencourseware on comp sci, currently learning algorithms
+- so I started reading comp sci books, currently learning algorithms
 - dog person

 <!---